-NHS Leaders’ Wellbeing Local Facilitators’ Development Programmes 2024/5
+NHS Leaders’ Wellbeing Local Facilitators’ Development Programmes

-The wellbeing of leaders influences workforce wellbeing, which directly impacts patient care, experience, and outcomes.
+Building a Culture of Wellbeing: The wellbeing of leaders influences workforce wellbeing, which directly impacts patient care, experience, and outcomes.
 Through the support of local in-house trained facilitators, our NHS Leaders’ Wellbeing Programme is currently reaching 3,800+ NHS leaders, supporting their wellbeing so that they are better able to care for the teams they lead.

 What we offer:

-Fully funded opportunity to develop as an NHS Leaders’ Wellbeing Programme local in-house facilitator, affecting real change within your organisation.
+The opportunity to develop as an NHS Leaders’ Wellbeing Programme local in-house facilitator, affecting real change within your organisation.

 Be part of a growing NHS Leaders’ Wellbeing Faculty of national spread in-house facilitators across systems and within organisations.
 The faculty is actively sponsored by Sir Jim Mackey.